apache/apisix-website/blog/en/blog/2023/01/02/accessing_apisix-dashboard_from_everywhere_with_keycloak_authentication.md

 ```
 https://apisix.h.net
 ```
-You woll be redirected to the Keycloak login page for the "HCLUSTER_ADMINS" realm.
+You will be redirected to the Keycloak login page for the "HCLUSTER_ADMINS" realm.
 Login with the previous defined user "hcadmin" / "hcadmin"

 ![ad27](https://github.com/MirtoBusico/assets-for-blogs/blob/main/ad27.png)